beltoforion/stellarium-to-video/README.md

 # Stellarium-To-Video
-Automatically creating videos of the night sky with [Stellarium](https://stellarium.org) (0.20.4 or higher) and Linux/BSD.
+Automatically creating videos of the night sky with [Stellarium](https://stellarium.org) (0.20.4 or higher) and Linux/BSD or Windows 11.

 This python script will automate the process of creating videos of the night sky with stellarium.
 It will take an observation position and other observation parameters as command line options and then create a [script](https://beltoforion.de/en/stellarium_video/index.php?da=1#idStellariumScript) for Stellariums built in scripting engine to compute the animation frames.
 Once the frames are created the script will invoke ffmpeg to combine the frames into an mp4 video file.